-The azure beauty of the world’s oceans have very much inspired this year’s most popular colours, so let the Orinoco flow through your living space and incorporate sky blue, or sapphire hued paints.
-Contrast these colours with white or pearl elements to bring out that maritime feel, or even add some gray to evoke the oceans at their angriest.
+The azure beauty of the world’s oceans have very much inspired this year’s most popular colors, so let the Orinoco flow through your living space and incorporate sky blue, or sapphire hued paints.
+Contrast these colors with white or pearl elements to bring out that maritime feel, or even add some gray to evoke the oceans at their angriest.
 Nautical decor, like driftwood sculptures and seascapes will add to the ambience and your guests will want to dive into your living spaces.

 All about oranges

 The towns and tones of The Mediterranean, Europe’s encircled sea, will also come into play this year.
 Rich orange colors, to contrast with your blues and whites, can give the feeling of those gorgeous towns you find on the French and Italian coast, where buildings painted in orange, yellow and red are reflected in the turquoise waters of the sea.
 Choose warm orange shades to bring some of this Mediterranean color into your house, either through your paint or decorates, textiles and drapes.

 If these waves of marine color are making you a little seasick, you can seek your inspiration on land this year too.
 Natural shades of green, brown and tones of gray, that evoke mountains, rocks and grass, are also going to be popular this year.
 There is a push towards bringing a touch of the outside world into our homes

 Grey tones with a touch of the metallic